xyleth/thebesDocs/content/moves/combat.markdown

 - You’ve loaded armor-piercing ammunition.
 Add `+ap-1` to your ranged weapon attacks.
 - You’ve loaded plastic ammunition.
 Add `+shock` to your ranged weapon attacks.
 - You’ve loaded tracking ammunition.
 Add `+bug` to your ranged weapon attacks

-## Squad Leader

-When you lead a gang into battle, it counts as one size larger than it is.